Sachi2511/sachi-qa-portfolio/README.md

 # 👋 About Me

 I am a Manual and Automation QA Tester.
-I hold a **Master of Science in Information Technology** and I am **ISTQB Foundation Level certified**
+I hold a **Master of Science in Information Technology** and I am **ISTQB Foundation Level certified**.

 This portfolio is part of my ongoing effort to demonstrate:
 - Professional QA thinking